Urkaz/urkaz.github.io/assets/data/projects/alphasin55.md

 ## Context of Galaxy 55

-Galaxy 55 was a Minecraft-like game developed by MotionTwin in 2012 before Minecraft's adventure mode was released.
+Galaxy 55 was a Minecraft-like game developed by Motion Twin in 2012 before Minecraft's adventure mode was released.
 The game featured a customizable ship that you coud use to travel to procedural planets to gather resouces, and a 3D crafting system.

 The game was cancelled during it's beta phase after Minecraft's adventure mode was released.